bhcleek/ansible-playbooks/roles/aprs-igate/README.md

 ### sdr-igate

-sdr-igate is a listen only igate that works with an SDR device.
+sdr-igate is a listen-only igate that works with an SDR device.
 It listens for its data on the socket that sdr-aprs outputs to.
 Disabled by default.

 ### igate